rpandey1234/rpandey1234/README.md

 ### Hi there 😇

 I'm the cofounder of [Taro](https://jointaro.com/), a rockstar career mentor in your pocket.
-Taro is a collection of that from engineers and managers at the top tech companies. helping people become the best engineer they can be.
+Taro is a collection of the best wisdom from engineers and managers at the top tech companies.
+The question we asked was simple: "What do we wish we knew earlier in our careers?"

 What I'm currently working on:
 - Building [Taro](https://jointaro.com/) to be the premier destination for career growth.